couplebits/veeam-aws-lab/README.md

   - (1) IAM role that allows users to manage the CMKs that will be created in the secondary region and used to encrypt the EBS volume attached to their instance.

 ### IMPORTANT
 The StackSet Execution role is deployed with the AWS-managed Administrator IAM policy attached, giving the role full administrative access to all actions and resources within the account.
-To prevent unauthorized administrative access, edit the trust relationship on the CloudFormation StackSet Execution role in both AWS accounts to allow only the Administration role in the backup account to assume it.
+To prevent unauthorized administrative access, edit the trust relationship on the Execution role in both AWS accounts to allow only the Administration role in the backup account to assume it.

-The trust policy on the StackSet Execution role should appear similar to the following example.
+The trust policy on the Execution role should appear similar to the following example.
 The 12-digit AWS account ID in the following example, 123456789012, should be replaced with the account ID of the backup account where the Administration role is deployed.

 ```json
 {